Roly-Yuva/Game-Off-2021/README.md

 For any scripts that use compiled Moonscript code, the .moon file will also be included

 All GUI engine files can be found in main/gui, with the names matching to their respective scripts in src/scripts/gui_scripts

+Any custom-made modules can be found in src/include